Canonical Lifts in Multisymplectic De Donder-Weyl Hamiltonian Field Theories: Hamiltonian symmetries

 \begin{definition} Let $(P_\circ,\Omega_\mathscr{H}^\circ)$ be a singular Hamiltonian system with final constraint submanifold $P_f\hookrightarrow P_\circ$.
 A \textbf{geometric infinitesimal gauge symmetry} is a vector field $Y\in\vf(P_\circ)$ such that: \ben \item $Y\in\ker\,\Omega_\mathscr{H}^\circ$; that is, $\inn(Y)\Omega_\mathscr{H}^\circ=0$. \item $Y$ is a $\overline{\tau}_\circ$-vertical vector field, $Y\in\vf^{V(\overline{\tau}_\circ)}(P_\circ)$. \item $Y$ is tangent to $P_f$. \een \end{definition}

 Local diffeomorphisms generated by the flow of Hamiltonian gauge vector fields are called {\sl \textbf{geometric gauge transformations}}.
-Physical states (i.e., sections which are stable solutions to the Hamiltonian field equations) which are related to one another by such Hamiltonian geometric gauge transformations are called {\sl \textbf{geometric gauge equivalent states}} and they are physically equivalent (in the sense that they are physically indistinguishable).
+Physical states (i.e., sections which are stable solutions to the Hamiltonian field equations) which are related to one another by such Hamiltonian geometric gauge transformations are called {\sl \textbf{geometric gauge equivalent states}} and they are physically equivalent.